-(Sound samples will be provided soon – in the meantime, please ask the organist after Mass on any Sunday for a sample sing!)
+Please ask the organist after Mass on any Sunday for a sample sing!

 Choir and soloist are subject to availability and additional fee so please mention your requirements as early as possible so that we can ensure the our choir and soloist’s time can be booked for you.

-Again, most couples opt for Mendelssohn’s Wedding March as they leave the church as man and wife, and of course this works well.
+Most couples do opt for Mendelssohn’s Wedding March as they leave the church as man and wife, and of course this works well.
 Our short nave lends itself to music that gets going quickly and the Wedding March’s opening is one of the most recognised in classical music.
-However, musical choices included on the ‘Entrance’ tab are just as appropriate here too.
+However, musical choices included in the ‘Entrance’ section are just as appropriate here too.

 As ever, if you have something in mind you’d like instead, come and talk to us.